 Aboriginal and Torres Strait Islander people face unfair treatment in many areas of life.
-When you are treated unfairly just because you come from a particular group, this is known as discrimination.
+When you are treated unfairly because you come from a particular group, this is known as discrimination.
 NSW has anti-discrimination laws to help you address many types of discrimination.

-- when you are treated unfairly because of your race, colour, ethnic background, ethno-religious background, descent or nationality (this includes being an Aboriginal or Torres Strait Islander person).
+Race discrimination is when you are treated unfairly because of your race, colour, ethnic background, ethno-religious background, descent or nationality (this includes being an Aboriginal or Torres Strait Islander person).

-More information on race discrimination....Disability discrimination- when you are treated unfairly because you have a disability, or someone thinks you have a disability.
+Disability discrimination is when you are treated unfairly because you have a disability, or someone thinks you have a disability.
 It is also against the law to treat you unfairly or harass you because you had a disability in the past, or because you will or may get one in the future.
 Disability includes physical, intellectual and psychiatric disabilities, learning and emotional problems, and any virus or bacteria that can cause disease, such as HIV.

 Sex discrimination is when you are treated unfairly because you are a woman or because you are a man.
 Discrimination against a woman because she is pregnant or breastfeeding can also be sex discrimination.

-More information on sex discrimination....Age discrimination - when you are treated unfairly because of your age, for example, because people think you are too old, too young or middle aged.
+Age discrimination is when you are treated unfairly because of your age, for example, because people think you are too old, too young or middle aged.
 Forcing people to retire at a particular age is also against the law.

-More information on carer's discrimination.....Marital or domestic status discrimination - when you are treated unfairly because of your marital or domestic status - for example, because you are single, married, or living in a de facto relationship.
+Marital or domestic status discrimination is when you are treated unfairly because of your marital or domestic status - for example, because you are single, married, or living in a de facto relationship.

-More information on marital status discrimination....Homosexual or lesbian discrimination - when you are treated unfairly because you are gay, or someone thinks you are gay.
+Homosexual discrimination is when you are treated unfairly because you are gay or lesbian, or someone thinks you are gay or lesbian.

-More information on homosexual discrimination....Transgender discrimination - when you are treated unfairly because you are transgender or someone thinks you are transgender.
-You are transgender if the gender (sex) you identify with is different from your birth gender, for example you were born a man but you identify as a woman.
+Transgender discrimination is when you are treated unfairly because you are transgender or someone thinks you are transgender.
+You are transgender if the gender (sex) you identify with is different from your birth gender.
+For example you were born a man but you identify as a woman.

-More information on transgender discrimination....
+More information on harassment and sexual harassment

 The types of discrimination and harassment listed above are against the law in the following situations:

-Public acts could include:
+Public acts include:

 If you think that what has happened to you seems to be against the law, you can try talking to the person or organisation causing the problem.
 Tell them their behaviour may be against the law.
 Use whatever help you can - for example, the local or regional Aboriginal Land Council or the Aboriginal Legal Service may be able to help you.

 If your complaint is urgent, for example you are about to lose your job or housing, tell us this in your complaint and we will try to help you quickly.

-- A woman student was being sexually harassed by a male student at the college she attended, and lodged a grievance with the college.
-The grievance wasnâ€™t dealt with properly by the college, and she was victimised (treated badly) for lodging the grievance.
-She then made a complaint to the Anti-Discrimination Board, and it was agreed that the whole college should be trained about sexual harassment and grievance handling procedures.
+- A female student was being sexually harassed by a male student at the college she attended, and lodged a grievance with the college.
+The grievance wasn't dealt with properly by the college, and she was victimised (treated unfairly) for lodging the grievance.
+She then made a complaint to Anti-Discrimination NSW, and it was agreed that the whole college should be trained about sexual harassment and grievance handling procedures.

 Hotel service - A hotel refused to serve an Aboriginal woman, saying she was barred for life because she was part of a group that had been involved in a disturbance at the hotel.
-She complained to the Anti-Discrimination Board that only the Aboriginal people involved in the disturbance were barred for life.
+She complained to Anti-Discrimination NSW that only the Aboriginal people involved in the disturbance were barred for life.
 As a result of her complaint, all bans were removed.